 At the local and district level, disaster management groups are responsible for disaster management exercises.
 For a consistent approach to building capability and capacity across Queensland, QPS provides support and guidance to local and district groups.
-The Office of the IGEM is responsible for the evaluation of training and exercising arrangements.

 Communication

 The Queensland Government arrangements for coordinating public information in a crisis specify the establishment of a Crisis Communication Network of departmental communication officers to manage community information.
 The Director-General of the Department of Premier and Cabinet will activate these arrangements, when required, to provide leadership for the many cross-government communication activities that occur as a result of an event, and to assist agencies to harmonise their activities and messages.